Banyuwangi (town): History

 The city was the capital of the Kingdom of Blambangan, the sixteenth-century Hindu kingdom which ruled this eastern tip of Java.
 Although the rapidly expanding Muslim kingdom of Mataram attacked Blambangan during the early seventeenth century, it managed to survive as the last Hindu kingdom on the island, and it was mostly ignored by the Dutch until the eighteenth century, when they took it over.

 Banyuwangi was where the undersea cable connected to Darwin, Australia, met the Australian Overland Telegraph Line in November 1871.

 Transportation

 Banyuwangi Airport at Blimbingsari serves the Regency (including Banyuwangi town) and the surrounding area in East Java.
+The town is also served by Ketapang Railway Station, which serves train services in and out of Banyuwangi, including those heading to Surabaya Pasar Turi, Malang, and Pasar Senen.
+There are also ferry services to Gilimanuk from Ketapang.